 The last day of the trip is the longest.
 The drive from Monteverde to Manuel Antonio National Park took 6 hours and we had only 2 hours at the national park.
 We had just enough time to walk to the beach and see some wildlife, but nothing else which is quite a shame since the national park is gorgeous.

 This is an excellent place to see wildlife, particularly sloths, hike the trails, and enjoy beautiful beaches.
 If you ever come back to Costa Rica, definitely visit again to spend a good 1-2 full days in the area.
+Here are some fun things to do in Manuel Antonio for future planning.

 After the national park, we still had to drive one hour north to our last hotel, Hotel Tramonto in Playa Hermosa.